 Art prints are a great merchandise option for anime artists to explore.
 That’s because there’s a significant profit margin.

-Customers can choose to have their favorite pieces of yours printed on paper, canvas, and even wood and can pay extra to have it professionally framed.
+Customers can choose to have their favorite pieces of yours printed on paper, canvas, and even wood and can pay extra to have them professionally framed.

-Inprnt or Printful will take a small commission fee, like many other sites on this list, but the rest of the profit margin is entirely yours.
+Inprnt or Society6 will take a small commission fee, like many other sites on this list, but the rest of the profit margin is entirely yours.

-One other advantage to using Print-on-Demand sites like Redbubble is that they regularly push sales to their customers, which will attract more people to your online store.
+Another advantage of using print-on-demand sites like Redbubble is that they regularly push sales to their customers, which will attract more people to your online store.

 If you’re primarily a digital artist, it’s very rewarding to hold a physical version of your art in your hands.